suzanamelo-m/suzanamelo/content/posts/aws-all-builders-welcome-grant-2024/index.md

 So I did my homework and checked the eligibility checklist:

-✅ Be at least 21 years old.
+✅ Be at least 21 years old.<br>

-✅ Be within the first 5 years of your tech career.
+✅ Be within the first 5 years of your tech career.<br>

-✅ Have faced barriers or disadvantages while pursuing opportunities in the technology industry or advancing your technology career, and your participation in this program would help you overcome these challenges.
+✅ Have faced barriers or disadvantages while pursuing opportunities in the technology industry or advancing your technology career, and your participation in this program would help you overcome these challenges. <br>

-✅ Have not accepted an ABW Grant for re:Invent before.
+✅ Have not accepted an ABW Grant for re:Invent before.<br>
 ✅ Be able to travel to Las Vegas.
 The program is open worldwide; however, if you are applying for the grant outside the United States and require a visa to travel, you must secure your visa before applying.

 The best part?
 The ABW Grant supports early-career professionals like me.
 You don't need any AWS certification or industry experience.
 Although I already had my Cloud Practitioner certification, it wasn’t mandatory.